Deciding to adopt independently or through an agency can determine your journey.

 Of those six statements, only two were true.
 We didn’t choose a good agency—we chose a facilitator.
 We didn’t know the difference until we got the contract to sign.
 The only service included in that $16K fee was the match.
 The birth mother counselors to whom we were subjected were horrid.
 One of them actually called our son’s birth mother in the hospital and yelled at her.
 My husband was there.

 The second time we adopted, we knew more.
 We knew we wanted an ethical adoption provider, and we knew what ethical meant.
-We really wanted to adopt through an agency, but we couldn’t find any that met our definition of ethical (that is, they didn’t charge race-based fees or discriminate on the basis of religion or sexual orientation).
+We really wanted to adopt through an agency, but we couldn’t find any that met our definition of ethical (that is, they didn’t charge race-based fees or discriminate based on religion or sexual orientation).
 We were actually about to sign with the one agency we found that met our requirements when I whimsically responded to a post on a local facilitator’s web site.
 I never thought we’d be chosen.
 We were.

 And that’s when I realized I was put on earth to serve as a warning to others.